Vegeta-Bles/LiteVM/litevm/docs/architecture.md

   - A stack array and frame pointer.
   - Opcode handlers keyed by mnemonic (see `runtime/runtime.js`).
   - Local variable storage per frame and branch dispatch via pre-resolved instruction indices.
+  - A tiny heap/object model: `NEW`, `ALOAD/ASTORE`, `GETFIELD/PUTFIELD`, and `GETSTATIC/PUTSTATIC` are executed against JS-backed structures with sensible JVM default values.
 - A `Bridge` API that lets host code plug in native functions (e.g., rendering hooks).
 - A manifest mapping class + method descriptors to instruction arrays.